GoogleCloudPlatform/serverless-expeditions/cloud-run-alwayson-cpu-weather-advisory/nodejs/README.md

 # Cloud Run Always-on CPU Allocation Weather Advisory app

-This is the corresponding code repo for the [Serverless Expeditions](https://goo.gle/ServerlessExpeditions) video covering the [Cloud Run Always-on CPU Allocation feature](https://cloud.google.com/run/docs/configuring/cpu-allocation) that [launched in Fall 2021](https://cloud.google.com/blog/products/serverless/cloud-run-gets-always-on-cpu-allocation).
-It is currently available in Node.js.
+This is the Node.js/JavaScript version of the sample app.
+It has been tested locally with Node 10 and 17, and deploys to Cloud Run with the current supported version (Node 14 at the time of this writing).
+The app is also available in [Python](../python).

 ## Application files